Jaycar

-Jaycar, formerly Jaycar Electronics, is an Australia-based retailer dealing in electronic components and related products for electronics enthusiasts.
-The company owns around 110 stores across Australia and New Zealand, and also sells its products online in the UK and US.
+Jaycar Electronics is an Australian international retailer dealing in electronic components, technical support, and other products and services for electronics enthusiasts.
+The company owns over 130 stores across Australia and New Zealand, and also sells its products online in the UK and US.
 It was founded in 1981 by Gary Johnston, who remained managing director until his death in 2021.

-The company also has a wholesale arm, Electus Distribution.
+The company also has a wholesaling branch, Electus Distribution, which does operations in Australia and New Zealand.

 History

 Jaycar was founded when Gary Johnston, a former Dick Smith Electronics employee, purchased John Carr & Co.
 Pty Ltd. He became managing director of the company.

 In 2005, Jaycar received negative attention from its imported Taiwanese "Choke-A-Chicken" toy that squawked and flapped its wings when strangled around its neck, described by the RSPCA Queensland as "grossly irresponsible".

 In October 2012, remarks made by Johnston on Sydney radio station 2GB, seen as providing justification for sexist behaviour by unidentified staff at the Canterbury-Bankstown NRL club (Bulldogs), of which Jaycar was a major sponsor at the time, caused controversy.
 There were calls to boycott Jaycar stores.

-In October 2016, Freetronics owner Jonathan Oxer accused Jaycar of copying his business' Open Source Arduino Experimenters kit in two videos posted to his YouTube channel.
+In October 2016, Freetronics owner Jonathan Oxer accused Jaycar of copying his business' open source Arduino Experimenters kit in two videos posted to his YouTube channel.

 In September 2018 Johnston ended Jaycar's sponsorship of the Bulldogs, following questionable behaviour from players during Mad Monday celebrations.

 Johnston died on 10 March 2021, after being diagnosed with mesothelioma two weeks earlier.

 Description

 As of 2011, Jaycar has over 110 stores across Australian and New Zealand, and more than 170 authorised stockists and agents that carry Jaycar products.
 The group also owns a number of Road Tech Marine stores.

-Electus Distribution is Jaycar's wholesale arm, which operates as a separate company and provides products to independent and other retailers as well as and original equipment manufacturers in Australia and New Zealand.
+Electus Distribution is Jaycar's wholesale arm.
+It operates as a separate company and provides products to independent and other retailers, as well as original equipment manufacturers, in Australia and New Zealand.